you now own ikea

 Initially I wanted to try to use AppleScript again, however I realized that for cases like this, sometimes the API is pretty easy to use.

 For Goodreads, I realized that they actually exposes a pretty nice RSS endpoint that formats all the books of read added in sequential data order as well as the reviews.
 And also includes the JPEG image for the book cover that I can then use some simple LLM calling to clean up and download the image and then put it in the relevant folders and HTML files for my website.
+It now periodically checks my RSS feed or I can manually push it to get the latest reviews and book list.
+Figuring how I wanted the slug to look like as well as optimizing the image storage for first load was also quite fun to play around with.

 For Spotify.
 Spotify has a pretty nice dev API that exposes the top 15 songs pretty periodically.
 All I had to do was build a simple bash script that called the API and pushed some code to change the list which existed in my website.
 And then use the name and some separate spotify Python library to download the cover of the Spotify soundtrack, which then stores the images in the relevant public folder.
+I think my spotify API is a little behind my absolute latest musing taste but that'll do for now.
+It'll be fun to add a live widget that shows what I am listening to in the future.
+You can get your spotify token at Spotify Dev API.

 Claude pretty much one shot at all of this once I wrote out specific ways I wanted this to be implemented, which made it quite easy.